What are you looking for in applicants?

 - All clinical and surgical training occurs on site, with no rotations off-site or at a VA needed to support the program

 - High surgical volume

 - Continuity of care throughout the residency program

-- Basic science course at the nationally renowned Lancaster Course at Colby College, Me., and rotation in ocular pathology at Wills Eye Hospital in Philadelphia
+- Basic science course in ophthalmology at the nationally renowned Lancaster Course at Colby College, Maine, and rotation in ocular pathology at Wills Eye Hospital in Philadelphia

 - Solid financial base and endowment fund earmarked to support residency program and research